 Exploring Diverse English Teaching Opportunities in Japan

 As the demand for fluent English speakers grows in Japan, English teaching positions have become highly sought after.
 This article provides an overview of the various teaching positions available, shedding light on the work hours, pay scales, and application processes.
-Whether you aspire to be an ALT in the prestigious JET program, work in private schools, public schools, or offer private lessons, this guide will help you navigate the different paths of English teaching in Japan.
+Whether you aspire to work in private schools, public schools, or offer private lessons, this guide will help you navigate the different paths of English teaching in Japan.

 - Private Schools